babulwriting-mbbc/AILA/README.md

-# AI Coaching and Workforce Development Applications
+# AI Learning and Application

-AI Coaching and Application is a research-oriented project exploring how Artificial Intelligence can support workforce management, professional development, and industry decision-making.
+AI Learning and Application is a research-oriented project exploring how Artificial Intelligence can support **learning, workforce management, professional development, and industry decision-making**.

-The project focuses on developing AI-based systems that assist organizations and professionals in workforce planning, talent development, and performance improvement.
+The project focuses on developing AI-based systems that assist organizations, students, and professionals in skill development, workforce planning, compensation analysis, and performance improvement.

 ---